 Senior Vice President, Organizational Design; Project Manager, William Jefferson Clinton Children's Center, Port au Prince, Haiti; Director, HealthBuild, U.S. Green Building Council

-For more than a dozen years, Roger Limoges has been a strong advocate, trusted strategist and articulate spokesperson on some of the most defining complex social issues in our public discourse.
+For more than fifteen years, Roger Limoges has been a strong advocate, trusted strategist and articulate spokesperson on some of the most defining complex social issues in our public discourse.